-A: The Truman membership is a nationally competitive program that accepts between 100 - 150 total new members a year (with no more than 50 per Cohort).
-We suggest that you reach out to your Chapter Director to learn more about the Chapter you are applying to.
+A: The Truman membership is a nationally competitive program that accepts 100 total new members a year (with no more than 50 per Cohort).
+We strongly recommend you attend one of our upcoming Virtual Open Houses to learn more and assess whether you’re a good fit this year.
 Here are a few members from past classes:

 Bryce Barros (Expert Group Leader, TruAsia)